Skip to main content

 • Provide demonstration teaching.

-• Confer with the college supervisor, as needed, indicating both the teacher candidate’s strengths along with the necessary improvements.
-Clear and direct communication among the mentor teacher, teacher candidate and college supervisor is essential in helping your teacher candidate professionally develop.
+• Confer with the university supervisor, as needed, indicating both the teacher candidate’s strengths along with the necessary improvements.
+Clear and direct communication among the mentor teacher, teacher candidate and university supervisor are essential in helping your teacher candidate professionally develop.

 Welcoming the Teacher Candidate to Your Classroom

 Before the teacher candidate arrives, it is helpful to convey to the pupils that they should look upon the teacher candidate as another teacher in the classroom.
-All students are expected to follow the SUNY Cortland Student Teaching Calendar with respect to the beginning and ending dates of each student teaching quarter.
+All teacher candidates are expected to follow the SUNY Cortland Student Teaching Calendar with respect to the beginning and ending dates of each student teaching quarter/session.

 • Have your pupils prepare welcome letters/interest inventories, etc.